TL-System/plato/README.md

 * `--log` (`-l`): the level of logging information to be written to the console.
 Possible values are `critical`, `error`, `warn`, `info`, and `debug`, and the default is `info`.

 *Plato* uses the YAML format for its configuration files to manage the runtime configuration parameters.
 Example configuration files have been provided in the `configs` directory.

+*Plato* uses `wandb` to produce and collect logs in the cloud.
+If this is not needed, run the command `wandb offline` before running *Plato*.

 If there are issues in the code that prevented it from running to completion, there could be running processes from previous runs.
 Use the command `pkill python` to terminate them so that there will not be CUDA errors in the upcoming run.